Skip to content

 First things first, well done on making the call to move to Canada.
 It is a big decision and one that shouldn't be underestimated.

 While you made the initial first step on your own it is important to remember that Moving2Canada is here to assist you with making the move to Canada as smooth as possible.
-To help you plan your trip to Canada, we’ve compiled a list of essential items that we recommend you arrange prior to your departure, as well as a list of things to consider packing for Canada.
+To help you plan your trip to Canada, we’ve compiled a list of essential items that I wish I had handy when I was planning my own move a few years back.
+I strongly recommend you arrange these before your departure.
+We also included a list of things to consider packing for Canada.

 Moving to Canada checklist: